Ekima/antaeus/README.md

 This is to more easily expand the system to handle different business cases as described in the Future: Reporting Framework section.

-A simple retry strategy has been implemented for each call to the payment provider.
-It would be beneficial to restructure the code handling calls to the payment provider to do concurrent calls in order to speed up processing, especially in case of problems with the payment provider, however, I didn't implement this in the current solution.
+A simple retry strategy could be implemented for each call to the payment provider.
+It would be beneficial to restructure the code handling calls to the payment provider to do parallel calls in order to speed up processing, especially in case of problems with the payment provider, however, I didn't implement this in the current solution.

 ### Future: Reporting Framework